 Our school recognises there are particular groups of pupils whose circumstances require additional consideration by those who work with them to support their SEN.

-At Roseberry Primary and Nursery School we have appointed a Designated Teacher for Looked after Children, Mrs Dunn, and a School SENDCO (Special Educational Needs and Disabilities Coordinator), Miss Dodds, who work together to ensure all teachers in school understand the implications for those children who are looked after and have SEN.
+At Roseberry Primary and Nursery School we have appointed a Designated Teacher for Looked after Children, Mrs Nunn, and a School SENDCO (Special Educational Needs and Disabilities Coordinator), Miss Dodds, who work together to ensure all teachers in school understand the implications for those children who are looked after and have SEN.

 At Roseberry Primary and Nursery we ensure that all pupils, regardless of their specific needs make the best possible progress.